-- The Every Endo
+- Endo What?

 Join in the conversation.

 An immense thank you to anyone who has read through this entire post.
 I tried to shorten it but I also didn’t want to minimize the journey I’ve been on, and that anyone with an undiagnosed chronic illness experiences.